 Interesting Read: Top 12 Must Visit Offbeat Places in Himachal

 Do you still have any questions or suggestions or need any help in planning your trip to Palampur?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans.

 If you like the article, please feel free to share it with any of your family or friends who are planning a trip to the Himalayas.

 All picture credits go to Kallol Maitra, Medha Jaodand and Assem Gupta who were kind enough to share these pictures with us in DoW Travel Community Facebook group.
 Do you want to feature your images in our articles too??
 Feel free to join our Facebook group or Instagram Page and share your lovely pictures to get featured in DoW articles.